-COMPRESSED GASES Do not • drop • keep near heat FIRE Due to flammable liquids, gases or combustible dusts Ensure that your work area is clear of combustible materials that could start a fire as a result of welding sparks.
-FOOT INJURY Falling objects The appropriate ASTM or CSA approved footwear must be worn when job hazard analysis shows it is needed.
+Ensure you are taking safety means to protect yourself from UV rays while welding.
+Make sure volatile chemicals are stored and handled correctly.
+Proper grounding must be used for all containers.
+Understand the chemical(s) you are working in the vicinity of.
+Consult the SDS and wear the appropriate PPE.
+Ensure that your work area is clear of combustible materials that could start a fire as a result of welding sparks.
+The appropriate ASTM or CSA approved footwear must be worn when job hazard analysis shows it is required.